daodiseoanchor/anchor-docs/user-guide/webapp/README.md

 Terra Station Extension allows users to connect and sign transactions with their Ledger Nano S or Nano X. To access Ledger from Station Extension, users should:&#x20;

-* Install Terra application using [Ledger Live](https://www.ledger.com/ledger-live/download/) application.
-The Developer Mode on Ledger Live application from Settings > Experimental Features must be enabled to install Terra application. \
+* Install Daodiseo application using [Ledger Live](https://www.ledger.com/ledger-live/download/) application.
+The Developer Mode on Ledger Live application from Settings > Experimental Features must be enabled to install Daodiseo application. \

 * The Ledger device must be connected to the user's computer via USB.
 Station Extension **does not support connecting with Bluetooth**.

-To access Ledger from Terra Station Extension, the following steps are required:&#x20;
+To access Ledger from Daodiseo Station Extension, the following steps are required:&#x20;

 1\.
 Connect and unlock your Ledger device

 2\.
-Open Terra application from Ledger
+Open Daodiseo application from Ledger

 3\.
-Select **\[Access with ledger]** on Terra Station Extension menu
+Select **\[Access with ledger]** on Daodiseo Station Extension menu

 ![](../../.gitbook/assets/picture-5.png)

 4\.
-Once Ledger has been successfully connected with Terra Station Extension, transactions can be signed with Ledger.
+Once Ledger has been successfully connected with Daodiseo Station Extension, transactions can be signed with Ledger.

 ![](https://gblobscdn.gitbook.com/assets%2F-MLRzugf7mxc4ryNhTuq%2F-MMsz0hiKUhlI7K6Hu4t%2F-MMt82XaR7Sxw6v-WBj-%2Fimage.png?alt=media\&token=0ae3faab-111c-4d95-b69d-4adee41f877d)